 This project is being delivered as part of the largest visitor infrastructure program in national park history and aligns with the outcomes for North Head outlined in the Sydney Harbour National Park Plan of Management (2012).

-Construction works at the North Head Scenic Area
+New turf and plantings North Head Scenic Area

-Access to the North Head Scenic Area
+Access to the North Head

-Construction of the two new lookouts has commenced.
 The Fairfax Walk and the North Head Scenic Drive loop will remain closed to pedestrians while the lookouts are being constructed.

 Below are details of changes to access while the lookouts are under construction: